daidodo/testa/README.md

 Aside from compatibility with Package testing, one-line assertion and message, various and user-friendly APIs, there are other exceptional features you may find useful:

-### Highlighted information
+### Highlighted formatted information
-Tools tend to provide "full" information when an assertion fails, simply because they don't understand it.
+Tools tend to provide "full" or even messy information when an assertion fails, simply because they don't understand it.

-But *testa/assert* tries to understand the information, provide with what is only necessary, and  **highlight** the key part of it.
+But *testa/assert* tries to understand the information, provide with what is only necessary, make it well readable, and  **highlight** the key part of it.
 ```{.go}
 func TestA(t *testing.T) {
 	var a, b [5][5]int